 When I was a child I had the experience of packing up and shipping off half way around the world.
 The destination was Sweden, and I couldn’t have been more than 5 years old.
 My family stayed in Stockholm for 3 months in the summer as part of my father’s work.
 I don’t remember much.
 Gray clouds, a day that never ended, red horses, the churning belly of an old wooden sailboat, blue and yellow.
-Three months of existence now just flitting pieces of color and memory.
-It would be unfair to pretend like I really know anything about this country yet old experiences still rise to the surface like whale cresting on the Norwegian sea.
-Deep down I feel like I have some connection to this country.
-Some shared history.
+Three months of existence now just fleeting memories of a time and place.

-In many ways Fallkniven’s A1 typifies what this Yankee would view as the ultimate Swedish survival knife.
+In many ways the Fallkniven A1 typifies what this Yankee would view as the ultimate Swedish survival knife.
 Hefting this thing I can just imagine gently padding along Sweden’s forest floors.
 You can immediately tell that this knife was meant to be used, and it was meant to be used hard.
 And then there is that Scandinavian design.
 It’s charming in it’s simplicity, yet the knife has real weight to it.
 The Fallkniven A1 is definitely a knife where style and substance go hand in hand.

 General Dimensions and Blade Details

 The A1 has an overall length of 11″ (280mm), a 6.3″ (160mm) blade, and it weighs 12 ounces (305g).
 As I mentioned earlier, there is a real feeling of heft here.
 When I compare the A1 with my Cold Steel SRK there really is no comparison – the SRK feels like a toy.
 Fallkniven describes the knife as “semi-large” and I’d say that works well enough for me.

 The blade is a modified drop point design with a generous sweeping belly and swedge for improved tip strength and penetrating capability.
 The 6mm thick stock is partially flat ground and terminates in a convex ground edge.
 It’s really worth making a point to say that the cutting performance of this knife is extremely impressive.
 I have not had much experience with convex edges up until this point so I wasn’t sure how much I would really like it.
 The A1 came exceptionally sharp out of box working through a sheet of paper as if it didn’t exist.

 This knife reminds me of an NFL linebacker.
-It’s heavy but man, it moves when it needs to.
+It’s heavy, but it can move when it needs to.
 It wasn’t long after the A1 arrived that I was in my back yard working through a large felled branch.
 I’d love to say I took this knife up into the mountains for an extended trip, but the truth is I’m currently trapped in a Florida suburb where retirees flock for the mild winters and early bird specials.
 So instead of temperate hardwoods I worked with native sea grape, palm fronds, and even treated lumber.
 The A1 took devastating chunks out of anything I put it too.
 The cutting performance is frankly unlike anything I have previously evaluated and truly needs to be experienced to be fully appreciated.